 Audio tweets may be a particularly interesting but underexplored media format to investigate.
 Introduced by Twitter in June 2020, audio tweets allow users to record and share audio on the Twitter platform, which was already used to share text and visual media (i.e., videos, images and animated GIFs).
-(Patterson & Bourgoin, 2020)(Welch, 2020)It enables users to publicly broadcast shortform audio-only messages to large audiences, rather than longform content such as podcasts (Dowling & Miller, 2019).
+Audio tweets appear as regular embedded media posts on the user’s timeline that can be clicked to play and may have accompanying text, except where the video component of the media is just the user’s static profile image.
+Audio tweets were launched as a test venture into audio, perhaps to dovetail on the growing popularity of podcasts and to “create a more human experience” (Patterson & Bourgoin, 2020).
+Although initially popular, they may have reduced in popularity because of accessibility issues (Welch, 2020).
+Their popularity may be related to the power of audio-only content to provide “human touch” that is realized through events such as the Covid-19 pandemic.
+They enable users to publicly broadcast shortform audio-only messages to large audiences, rather than longform content such as podcasts (Dowling & Miller, 2019).
 Audio tweets are listened to as part of a social media network’s feed, whereas podcasts may be positioned as more of a “destination” closely related to radio (Berry, 2020).
 Past studies have looked at podcasts’ use of social media (e.g., (Adler Berg, 2021; Bonini, 2014; Bonini et al., 2014; Ferguson & Greer, 2018; Wrather, 2016); cf. (Bonini et al., 2020)), the impacts of radio’s social media use, such as the public surfacing of opinions and emotions otherwise private (Bonini, 2014) and intimacy through podcasting (Adler Berg, 2021; Miller et al., 2022).
 Audio tweets present a use case of shortform audio-only messages being embedded in and broadcast as part of a social media network itself, which may result in content that is different from podcast or radio.
 Given that Twitter supports multiple media formats, audio tweets can also be compared and contrasted with text or video/image tweets from the same people (J. Li & Penaranda Valdivia, 2022).
 The current work presents a quantitative Bag-of-Words (BOW) analysis as well as a qualitative content analysis of an existing corpus of real-world audio tweets, text tweets and video/image tweets from the same users (Figure 1).
 The influence of media format (i.e., audio modality) and lexical attributes (length, toxicity, sentiment and content topic) on user engagement with the tweets is studied.
 Our results can help researchers better understand the impact of audio social media messages on public discourse and can help social media network companies identify content strategies targeted on user engagement.

 Figure 1: A multimodal dataset of tweets is analyzed to explore the influence of media format and lexical features on user engagement, resulting in design implications for audio social media networks.